h2ooooooo/persistent-oauth-google-client/README.md

-# persistent-oauth-google-client
+# Persistent OAuth Google Client

-A persistent Google OAuth API integration to solve all the OAuth stuff when using server2server communication
+A persistent OAuth Google Client integration to solve all the OAuth stuff when using server2server communication.